-I know, I know, stupid me.
+I know, I know, silly me.
 It’s just that I was really bored with all these comparison tables on almost every single affiliate site out there.
-They all looked the same!
-And I simply didn’t want my sites to be like that.
+They all looked the same and I didn’t want my sites to be like that.
 But reality is that a well-designed, professional looking comparison table converts extremely well.
 Fact.

 So if you currently already have something in place on your site, like comparison tables, to increase CTR, you may not immediately achieve the same results as I have.